These DIY Concrete Planters Cost Less Than a DOLLAR to Make!

 - faux flowers or succulents, as desired

 This is the super fun part!
 I pretty much raided my stash of faux flowers and succulents to put together these examples.
-You can find inexpensive faux succulents and the rock shaped moss I’m using (above) at Dollar Tree, which looks super stylish in this cement planter!
+You can find inexpensive faux succulents and the rock shaped moss I’m using (above) at Dollar Tree, which looks super stylish in this cement planter and is so affordable!

 Hip Tip: Consider adding felt pad bumpers to the bottom of your planters to protect any unwanted scratches to surfaces.